Mixed Frobenius Structure and Local A-model: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Takuro Mochizuki for useful comments on Kashiwara's filtration (see Remark \ref{rem:mochizuki}).
-The first named author is supported in part by JSPS Grant-in-Aid for Young Scientists (No.\,22740013).
-The second named author is supported in part by JSPS Grant-in-Aid for Young Scientists (No.\,24740028).
+The first named author is supported in part by JSPS Grant-in-Aid for Young Scientists (No.\,22740013), Grant-in-Aid for Challenging Exploratory Research (26610008), JSPS KAKENHI Kiban-A (16H02146) and JSPS KAKENHI Kiban-S (16H06337).
+The second named author is supported in part by JSPS Grant-in-Aid for Young Scientists (No.\,24740028), Grant for Basic Science Research Projects from The Sumitomo Foundation and JSPS KAKENHI Grand number JP17K05228.
+The authors thank the referee for useful comments.